Dr. Anne Thiel, ND

 What Naturopathic Care looks like in my practice

 Since Indiana does not recognize my medical license, I do not function as a primary care doctor.
 Anyone who would like to see me needs to be current with their primary care provider or oncologist and have appropriate diagnoses for any symptoms or conditions for which they would like to consult with me.
-I do not diagnose or treat diseases.
+I do not diagnose or treat diseases, nor do I provide alternative care.

 Recent Blog Posts